wmorgan/dcos-docs/1.8/usage/jobs/index.md

 You can create scheduled jobs in DC/OS without installing a separate service.
 Create and administer jobs in the DC/OS web interface, the DC/OS CLI, or via an API.

-**Note:** In the web interface DC/OS Jobs functionality is sometimes referred to as ["Metronome"](https://github.com/dcos/metronome), the name of the open source Mesos framework for jobs that comes pre-installed with DC/OS.
+**Note:** The Jobs functionality of DC/OS is provided by the [Metronome](https://github.com/dcos/metronome) component, an open source Mesos framework that comes pre-installed with DC/OS.
+In the DC/OS web interface, you may sometimes see the Jobs functionality referred to as "Metronome."

 ## Functionality